LaraAbdelbaki/Hyperlink-Integrity-Checker-for-Web-Documents/README.txt

 to execute the task.
 Thread pools provide improved performance when working with a very large number of tasks.
-Fixed thread pool executor creates a thread pool that reuses a fixed number of threads to execute any number of tasks, the number of threads to provide maximum efficiency changes from a device to anothe
+Fixed thread pool executor creates a thread pool that reuses a fixed number of threads to execute any number of tasks, the number of threads to provide maximum efficiency changes from a device to another.

+Credits:
+Lara Abdelbaki
+Nour Hesham